"Why e go reply?" Odunlade Adekola reacts to Portable's warning over Ashabi

-Odunlade Adekola Replies Portable After He Dragged Him Over His 4th Baby Mama: "Silence is Best"
+Odunlade Adekola Replies to Portable After He Dragged Him Over His 4th Baby Mama: "Silence is Best"

-- Nigerian actor Odunlade Adekola has finally replied to singer Portable after he entered his DM to address his comment while with his wife
+- Nigerian actor Odunlade Adekola has replied to singer Portable after he entered his DMs to address his comment while with his wife

-- It will be recalled the singer had slid into the talented actor's direct message on social media to warn him about 'disrespecting his family'
+- The singer had previously gone into the talented actor's direct messages on social media to warn him about disrespecting his family

-Nigerian social media personality and singer, Portable Zazu has found himself on the front line of blogs after Odunlade Adekola replied to his DM.
+Nigerian singer and social media personality Portable Zazu has become a subject of continued criticism after actor and producer Odunlade Adekola replied to his DM on social media.

-It is now news that the label boss, whose real name is Habeeb Okikiola took to social media to address the actor for passing comment about him after meeting and hugging his wife on a movie set.
+The label boss, whose real name is Habeeb Okikiola, took to social media to chide Odunlade Adekola for passing remarks about him after meeting and hugging his wife on a movie set.

-Portable swiftly headed to the actor's DM and warned him about saying much about his family, adding that he does not joke about them.
+Portable headed to the actor's DM and warned him about talking about his family, adding that he did not joke when it came to his personal life.

 "Wetin you talk inside that video with ashabi simple pls I respect my home I no dey use am do movie why you go talk say shay she tell me before coming joh shay una no dey collet money for her hand ni.
 I respect that's why I come your Dm.
 I no dey use my home play.
 Why you go talk like that.
 Na today I dey see una."

+Odunlade Adekola apologised for the miscommunication, stating he never meant to disrespect him like that.

-His response failed to sit well with social media users who shared their displeasure about it.
+However, his response failed to sit well with many social media users who shared their displeasure with him.

 See the post below: